MicrosoftDocs/WSL/commandline/WSL/install-on-server.md

 ## Install default Linux environment using lxrun

-lxrun installs Ubuntu user-mode by default on top of the Windows subsystem for Linux.
+lxrun installs Ubuntu user-mode by default on top of the Windows Subsystem for Linux.

 2. Run `lxrun /install`
   After you have accepted the License, the Ubuntu user-mode image will be downloaded and extracted.